 On March 04, 2015, WB "No objections" on draft ESMF document were delivered to the PIU.
-Starting from March 05, 2015, PIU started with preparation for stakeholder consultations and disclosure.
+Starting from March 06, 2015, PIU started with preparation for stakeholder consultations and disclosure.

-On March 06, 2015, on Serbian Water Directorate (SWD) web site PIU disclosed draft ESMF document in order to be transparent and available to the public and all project stakeholders.
-Public and other interested parties and organizations were allowed to participate in process of stakeholder consultations on draft ESMF document.
-Prior to announcement on the SWD web site, the ESMF was delivered to the municipalities on which territory Component 3 of the FERP project will be implemented.
+On March 06, 2015, on Serbian Water Directorate (SWD) web site PIU disclosed the draft ESMF document and the public and other interested parties and organizations were invited to participate in process of stakeholder consultations on draft RPF document.
+Prior to announcement on the SWD web site, the ESMF was delivered to the municipalities on which territory Component 3 of the FERP project would be implemented.
 Public consultations and presentation on draft ESMF document to the Project Affected Persons (PAP) were not held as it was premature at the time to discuss sub-projects details with project-affected persons.
-However, stakeholder consultation did take place during first half of 2015, in order to finalize the ESMF document, namely with government agencies and the affected municipalities to agree on the terms of the ESMF.
+However, stakeholder consultation did take place during March 2015, in order to finalize the ESMF document, namely with government agencies and the affected municipalities to agree on the terms of the ESMF.